Department : Counseling Center

 Part Time Annual Stipend for Next Class: 0

-Fringe Benefits: Dissertation Release Time, Health Insurance, Professional Development Time, Sick Leave, Vacation
+Fringe Benefits: Dissertation Release Time, Dental Insurance, Health Insurance, Life Insurance, Professional Development Time, Sick Leave, Vacation

 Other Fringe Benefits (not indicated above): Interns are able to use university facilities, libraries, and computer equipment.
 Each intern has a private office and computer with Internet access.
 UNF Counseling Center observes state and national holidays (approximately 9 days per year) and is closed for part of the winter holidays and Spring Break.
 Interns receive 10 annual leave and up to 5 sick days.
 If choosing housing: intern is provided with single-occupancy, one bedroom on-campus housing in one of the residential apartments.
 All apartments are kitchen-equipped and completely furnished (with the exception of linens and kitchenware).
 All utilities are included such as electrical power, water, sewer, as well as satellite TV, high-speed Ethernet access, power, water, sewer, and access to community laundry facility.
 The university housing has a no pets policy.